-The Company is subject to risks and challenges similar to other companies in a comparable stage of exploration.
+Aurelius Minerals Inc. and its subsidiary ("Aurelius" or the "Company") is subject to risks and challenges similar to other companies in a comparable stage of exploration.
 These risks include, but are not limited to, continuing losses, dependence on key individuals and the ability to secure adequate financing to meet minimum capital required to successfully complete its commitments and continue as a going concern.
-While the Company has not been adversely affected to date by the coronavirus COVID-19 global pandemic, other than a delay in the commencement of its 2020 exploration programs at its Nova Scotia properties, Aurelius continues to monitor and assess the impact of COVID-19.
+While the Company has not been adversely affected to date, it continues to monitor and assess the impact of COVID-19.